Haixing-Hu/check-es5/README.md

 ```

 The first command `yarn es5` will check the compatibility of all compilied
 JavaScript files of your App.
-If you find some JS file is uncompatible, you can
+If you find some JS file is incompatible, you can
 execute the second command `yarn es5:dep` to check the compatibility of all
 dependencies of your App.
-If you find some dependency is uncompatible to ES5,
+If you find some dependency is incompatible to ES5,
 you can add it to the `build.transpileDependencies` option of `quasar.conf.js`.